ben093/GradeSchoolMultiplication/README.md

-# GradeSchoolMultiplication
+# Grade School Multiplication
-5928 Grade School Multiplication
+_5928 Grade School Multiplication_
 An educational software company, All Computer Math (ACM), has a section on multiplication of integers.
 They want to display the calculations in the traditional grade school format, like the following computation of 432 × 5678: